Rules for OBA Sanctioned TournamentsUpdated Friday July 14, 2017 by Kanata Baseball Association.

 15. PITCH COUNT

-The home team will supply an official pitch counter and forms will be supplied.
+The visiting team will supply an official pitch counter and forms will be supplied.
 IT IS IMPERATIVE that at the end of each inning/game that the visiting team and home team initial the number of pitches thrown by each pitcher.
 Please note that these pitching sheets will be available prior to the commencement of each game for each team to view.
 Should a discrepancy arise concerning Pitch Count, the tournament convener is to be notified immediately.
 Complaints after a game will not be heard.
 Once a game is completed and the game sheets handed in with the pitch count sheets, the pitch count will not be amended.
-The home team is responsible for handing in these sheets with the completed game sheet after each game.
+The visiting team is responsible for handing in these sheets after each game.
 Pitchers will be charged according to the pitch count sheet.